You are cruising the Croatian coast and have time for only 1 day in Split Croatia.

 You are dwelling on your itinerary for a day in Split Croatia questioning is it possible to see top attractions in Split Croatia in one day.

 Please put your mind at ease.
+It is possible to visit Split in one day and enjoy it.
 Here are the top things to see in Split Croatia and the top things to do in Split Croatia!

 THIS POST MAY CONTAIN COMPENSATED LINKS.
 PLEASE READ MY DISCLAIMER FOR MORE INFO.